-- Ensure that you are fully familiar with all sections of the 'Information for applicants' document. - Read the Parkinson's UK research grant terms and conditions and costs guidance make sure your requests are allowable by Parkinson's UK. - Give all the information required in the correct format Arial typescript, size 11pt. - Ask at least one independent person to proofread your application reviewers dislike typographical and grammatical errors. - Ensure figures make sense and are correctly referenced in the text. - Make sure everything in your research proposal is correctly referenced. - Even if your ideas are excellent, a badly presented application may make reviewers wonder if this is an indication of how the research will be conducted.
+- Ensure that you are fully familiar with all sections of the 'Information for applicants' document. - Read the Parkinson's UK research grant terms and conditions and costs guidance make sure your requests are allowable by Parkinson's UK. - Ask at least one independent person to proofread your application reviewers dislike typographical and grammatical errors. - Ensure figures make sense and are correctly referenced in the text. - Make sure everything in your research proposal is correctly referenced. - Even if your ideas are excellent, a badly presented application may make reviewers wonder if this is an indication of how the research will be conducted.